'We deserve to be treated with respect': More than 300 workers go on strike at Detroit-area nursing homes

 - Macomb County Commissioner Sarah Lucido – time TBD

-The workers are seeking an increased wage scale for Competency Evaluated Nurse Assistants (CENAs) and increased starting rates for Ciena workers in Housekeeping, Dietary, Actitivies, cooking and maintenance.
+The workers are seeking an increased wage scale for Competency Evaluated Nurse Assistants (CENAs) and increased starting rates for Ciena workers in housekeeping, dietary, activities, cooking and maintenance.
 Other demands include shift differentials, annual raises for all workers, paid sick time, holidays and health insurance.
 The workers have been working without a contract for months, with some working without a contract since January of 2024.

 “We dedicate our time to caring for our residents, but Ciena makes us jump through hoops to care for ourselves," said CENA Tikesha Williams in a statement.
 "We don’t have adequate supplies and we are constantly short staffed, which takes a huge toll on us.
 Being able to provide for my family – for my granddaughter – matters so much.
 We deserve to be treated with respect no matter what our job title is.”